God’s First Communication

 Eden & Human Nature

-Once we have earth, man and all creations, what need is there for this garden?
-This question is compounded by the discussion of a river which exited the Garden of Eden and then separated into four individual rivers, with great detail of their names and where they traversed.
+Once we have earth, man and all creations, what need is there for the Garden of Eden?
+This question is compounded by the discussion of a river which exited the Garden of Eden and then separated into four streams, with great detail of their names and where they traversed.
 We never again hear about these rivers in the rest of Bible (Torah).
 Therefore they must be germane to Adam who was placed in the Garden of Eden.
-In a separate essay in this issue entitled “Have we found Eden?”
+In a separate essay “Have We found Eden?”
 I suggest the meaning of these rivers and their names.
-But briefly, these rivers allude to the human mind, for it is only with this knowledge that we can truly understand our make up, manage our personalities, fulfill our purpose, avoid fantasy and attain happiness.
+But briefly, these rivers allude to the human mind, for it is only with this knowledge that we can truly understand our psyches, manage our personalities, fulfill our purpose, avoid fantasy and attain happiness.
 What is a marvelous parallel, we see that King Solomon too commenced his book about attaining happiness (Koheles) with the discussion of “rivers.”
 Man’s energies flow like rivers.
 King Solomon also refers to the sun shining and then setting, i.e., as Rabbi Israel Chait explained, paralleling man’s search for happiness, chasing one fantasy after the next:

 King Solomon continues his illustration of man’s psyche, now engaging metaphor.
 The metaphor of the sun describes man’s search for lusts.
 Man obtains the object of his desires, “the sun rises.”
 But then the experience passes, “the sun sets.”
 Man then chases the desire again, “and hastens to its place where it rises again.”

 Adam, Eve, the Snake, Sword and Cherubs